matthew-larner/mqtt-blinds/README.md

 - `blinds.name`: The name to be displayed in Home Assistant
 - `blinds.type` is either: `blind` (a motorised roller blind), `curtain` (a motorised curtain or awning)
 - `blinds.motor_address`: The address of the motor.
 You can get this by polling your motorised blind hub/API
+- `blinds.reverse_direction`: If `true`, reverse the direction of up/open and down/closed.